Automattic/juice/README.md

 * [mosaico][13] - The first opensource email template editor.
 Helps you build responsive and appealing email templates in few clicks.
 * [mjml][12] - A markup language designed for painless responsive email coding.
 The markup gets transpiled to HTML that works in any email client.
 * [maizzle][14] - A utility-first CSS-based framework for rapid email development.
+* [dovetailer][15] - Use Sass and Nunjucks to generate HTML emails with text versions, optimized for all email clients and ready to send.
+A [starter project][16] is also available.

 [1]: https://github.com/niftylettuce/node-email-templates
 [2]: https://github.com/tj/ejs